ajhenley/gitbook/javascript_examples.md

 document.write("<br/>")
 ```

-Sort an array and display it
+Now sort the array and display it:
 ```html
 simpsons.sort();
 //display the array